 How much will students receive in HEERF II emergency aid?

-The following factors are included in determining the amount of HEERF II aid students receive:
+The following factors were included in determining the amount of HEERF II aid students received:

 - The Expected Family Contribution (EFC) from the 2020-2021 FAFSA on file at the time of distribution (used to determine the financial need component),

 - Spring 2021 semester enrollment, and